Montana Historical Society

 This funding opportunity is limited to:

-Public Entities i.e. the state, county, city and county, incorporated city or town, school district, special improvement district, agency, instrumentality, or political subdivision of the state organized pursuant to law.
+Public Entities i.e. counties, cities, incorporated towns, school district, special improvement district, instrumentality, Tribal governments, or political subdivision of the state organized pursuant to law.
 (Note: Public entity grantees will be required to comply with Montana’s Public Contractor’s 1% Gross Receipts Tax laws)

 501-C3 Non-Profit Organizations certified by the Internal Revenue Service as tax exempt under Internal Revenue Code Section 501 (c) are eligible to apply.
 If you are uncertain of your IRS tax status, you can call the IRS toll free at 1-877-829-5500 and ask for an affirmation letter.
 Public and non-profit applicants may apply on behalf of private owners or federal agencies and are legally and financially responsible for ensuring that projects are carried out in accordance with SHPO policies, procedures, and contract requirements.
 The applicant’s relationship with a property owner shall take the form of a legally binding contract.